-You live in Africa or Florida and it is Summer.
+You live in Africa or Florida, and it is Summer.
 Nobody runs in Summer.
-Winter was made for running and if Spring and Fall is still too hot, those months can be legitimately skipped too.
+Winter was made for running, and if Spring and Fall are still too hot, those months can be legitimately skipped too.

 4. It looks like rain